STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 exception will be contained in the |exception_list| object.

-These guarantees imply that, unless the algorithm has failed to allocate memory and terminated with ``std::bad_alloc`` all exceptions thrown during the execution of the algorithm are communicated to the caller.
+These guarantees imply that, unless the algorithm has failed to allocate memory and terminated with ``std::bad_alloc``, all exceptions thrown during the execution of the algorithm are communicated to the caller.
 It is unspecified whether an algorithm implementation will "forge ahead" after encountering and capturing a user exception.

 The algorithm may terminate with the ``std::bad_alloc`` exception even if one or more user-provided function objects have terminated with an exception.
 For